Hands-On Review: Blackmagic Pocket Cinema 4K

 Should you buy this camera?

 For me, buying this camera was a no-brainer.
-I love Blackmagic products, and upgrading to this from my previous Cinema Camera 2.5K was an easy decision.
+I love Blackmagic products, and upgrading to this from my previous Cinema Camera 2.5K was easy.

 The camera has a lot of punch for such an affordable price.
-The image quality easily compares to higher-end cameras, such as some in the RED lineup.
+The image quality easily compares to higher-end cameras, like some in the RED lineup.
 It was the perfect camera for me at this price point.

 However, it may not suit everyone’s needs.
 Again, this camera needs a lot of accessories to make it functional on film or video shoots.